StanJulia/CmdStan.jl/examples_diffeqbayes/Readme.md

 All formulations occasionally have chains that do not converge.

 All simulations use a slightly updated stan_inference method (imported from DiffEqBayes).
 It records the u_hat estimates (in a generated_quantities section) and enables pre-compiling by stanc.
 Note that current benchmarking tools currently don't work well for CmdStan due to the forced compilation of the Stan language program.

+Notice that several additional (not normally required for CmdStan.jl) packages are needed in these scripts.